March 24, 2021 9 min read

 Baby formula is a practical necessity for many parents.
 Work schedules and lactation problems are some common and valid reasons why a lot of moms and dads choose to bottle-feed their child rather than feed them breast milk.

 However, the developing body and brain of a baby requires optimal nutrition.
 A baby is also very vulnerable to environmental toxins.
 How can parents who need to bottle-feed choose the best formula possible and avoid the downsides that can come with formula?
-Learn about aluminum contamination in baby formula and why choosing HiPP formula can help you avoid contaminants.
+Learn about aluminum contamination in baby formula and how HiPP safety tests their formula to minimize the risk of contaminants entering their products.

 A study published in the International Journal of Environmental Research and Public Health tested a selection of 24 baby formula brands and found a wide range of aluminum levels, with some products containing as much as 83 times the amount found in human breast milk.
 Researchers found that the types of formulas that harbored the most metal pollution were those designed to help a baby gain weight rapidly, as well as those designed to address food allergies and intolerances (Redgrove et al., 2019, p.
 899).

 It is also suggested that using tap water in formula preparation can increase aluminum levels even further, depending on locale.
-Using distilled water (which will have a much lower aluminum content) is a cleaner option.
+Using distilled water (which is known to have a much lower aluminum content) is a possibly cleaner option.

 The hard numbers about the presence of aluminum in widely used baby formulas are alarmingly too many.
 One begins to wonder how it is even possible that so much of this metal could physically end up in a can of formula mix.
-How can the average formula and a quality brand like HiPP have such different contamination levels?
+It also makes you wonder how different brands, such as HiPP, are quality testing their formula for different contamination levels?

-Some manufacturer may be cutting corners when it comes to quality, and not testing as excessively for pesticides and possibly harmful ingredients as brands like HiPP do.
+Some manufacturers may have less rigorous controls in place when it comes quality testing for pesticides and other possibly harmful ingredients.
 Thus, there are many points along the line of production where metal contamination may happen to the product.

 Many have heard of the dangers of having high amounts of metals in the body.
 New parents learning about the metal content of a typical baby formula may be eager to know if aluminum carries exactly the same risks as heavy metals such as mercury, lead, and iron.
 What exactly does aluminum exposure do to the human body?